-California Inhalation Reference Exposure Level (REL): California established a chronic non-cancer effect REL of 3 ug/m3 for silica (crystalline, respirable).
-A chronic REL is an airborne level of a substance at or below which no non-cancer health effects are anticipated in individuals indefinitely exposed to the substance at that
+California Inhalation Reference Exposure Level (REL): California established a chronic non-cancer effect REL of 3 ug/m for silica (crystalline, respirable).
+A chronic REL is an airborne level of a substance at or below which no non-cancer health effects are anticipated in individuals indefinitely exposed to the substance at that level.

-Massachusetts Toxic Use Reduction Act: Silica, crystalline (respirable size, <10 microns) is "toxic" for purposes of the Massachusetts Toxic Use Reduction Act.
+U.S. SILICA COMPANY Safety Data Sheet Limestone Page 8 of 9 Massachusetts Toxic Use Reduction Act: Silica, crystalline (respirable size, <10 microns) is "toxic" for purposes of the Massachusetts Toxic Use Reduction Act.